FrozenVoid/Game-Design-DB/BoardGames/Card games/fantasy/superpowers/powercards/readme.txt

-game process: players pick 7 cards each(unlimited duplicates) and compare their builds in abstract metrics like efficiency/power/prestige/quality.
+game process: players pick 7 cards each(unlimited duplicates) and compare their builds in abstract metrics like efficiency/power/prestige/quality,the cards are soul-bound and continue with all reincarnations.
-Examples of builds:
-Most efficient build is likely immortality+time+conjuration+shaping+influence+knowledge+return(though it fairly complex to use).
-The safest passive build is health+invulnerability+immortality+plenty+luck+protection+ether.

-card powers are mainly taken from submissions in https://old.reddit.com/r/makeyourchoice/
+ers are mainly taken from submissions in https://old.reddit.com/r/makeyourchoice/

 1.card of health-> perfect health&youth, immunity to disease and infection